midbody/FPs_normal_chromophores/README.md

 'normal_chromophore_all_tree.pdf' is a graphical representation of the above tree.
 Out-group was set at the branching point between the lencets and crustaceans.

+The headers in the FASTA files and the texts on tree leaves are in the format [Species code]|[FPbase entry name]|[peak Ex]/[peak Em]

+The species code is "Hsap" for "Homo sapiens" and "Discosoma" for "Discosoma sp."